kelbelss/security-and-auditing/Puppy Raffle/NOTES.md

 - Found a DoS
 - Reentrancy in `PuppyRaffle::refund`
-- Weak Randomness in `PuppyRaffle::selectWinner`
+- Weak Randomness in `PuppyRaffle::selectWinner` in the winner and rarity functionality
+- Unsafe Casting and Intger Overflow in `PuppyRaffle::selectWinner`
+- Mishandling of ETH in `PuppyRaffle::withdrawFees`

 # Informationals